Content Search in Office 365

 To run the Get-UnifiedGroupLinks cmdlet, you have to be assigned the View-Only Recipients role in Exchange Online or be a member of a role group that's assigned the View-Only Recipients role.

-Alternatively, conversations that are part of the Chat list in Microsoft Teams are stored in the Exchange Online mailbox of the users who participate in the chat.
+Alternatively, conversations that are part of the Chat list in Teams are stored in the Exchange Online mailbox of the users who participate in the chat.
 And files that a user shares in Chat conversations are stored in the OneDrive for Business account of the user who shares the file.
 Therefore, you have to add the individual user mailboxes and OneDrive for Business accounts as content locations to search conversations and files in the Chat list.

-Every Microsoft Team or team channel contains a Wiki for note-taking and collaboration.
+Every team or team channel contains a Wiki for note-taking and collaboration.
 The Wiki content is automatically saved to a file with a .mht format.
 This file is stored in the Teams Wiki Data document library on the team's SharePoint site.
 You can use the Content Search tool to search the Wiki by specifying the team's SharePoint site as the content location to search.

-Summary information for meetings and calls in a Microsoft Teams channel are also stored in the mailboxes of users who dialed into the meeting or call.
+Summary information for meetings and calls in a Teams channel are also stored in the mailboxes of users who dialed into the meeting or call.
 This means you can use Content Search to search these summary records.
 Summary information includes:

 Date, start time, end time, and duration of a meeting or call